-Abbreviation Definition An event that would be expected to peaus and in event 200 years
+Abbreviation Definition

 99.5th percentile An event that would be expected to occur once in every 200 years

 AGH Aviva Group Holdings Limited

 AIL Aviva Insurance Limited

 ALCo Asset Liability Committee

 ORC Operational Risk Committee

 ALM Asset Liability Management

 Alternative valuation methods Valuation methods that are consistent with Article 75 of the Solvency II Directive other than those which solely use the quoted market prices for the same or similar assets or liabilities

 ASHE Annual Survey of Hours and Earnings index

 BEL Best estimate liability

 CAO Chief Audit Officer

 CEO Chief Executive Officer

 CFO Chief Financial Officer

 CGI Canada general insurance comprising the following companies: Aviva Insurance Company of Canada, Aviva General Insurance Company, Traders General Insurance Company, Scottish & York Insurance Co Limited, Elite Insurance Company, S&Y Insurance Company and Pilot Insurance

 CMI Continuous Mortality Investigation

 CoC Cost of Capital approach allowing for diversification between lines of business and on a net-of-reinsurance basis

 The Company Aviva International Insurance Limited

 CPI Consumer Price Index

 CA Chief Actuary

 CRO Chief Risk Officer

 Diversification benefit The reduction in the risk exposure of insurance and reinsurance undertakings and groups related to the diversification of their business, resulting from the fact that the adverse outcome from one risk can be offset by a more favourable outcome from another risk, where those risks are not fully correlated

 EEA European Economic Area

 EIOPA European Insurance and Occupational Pensions Authority

-ENIDs Events Not in Data are events not deemed to be captured by the data which need to be separately allowed for within the best estimate calculations to take appropriate account of uncertainty.
+ENIDS Events Not in Data are events not deemed to be captured by the data which need to be separately allowed for within the best estimate calculations to take appropriate account of uncertainty.

 Expected profit included in future premium (EPIFP) The expected present value of future cash flows which result from the inclusion in technical provisions of premiums relating to existing insurance and reinsurance contracts that are expected to be received in the future, but that may not be received for any reason, other than because the insured event has occurred, regardless of the legal or contractual rights of the policyholder to discontinue the policy

 FCA Financial Conduct Authority

-FGI France general insurance: Aviva Assurances S.A.
+FGI France general insurance: Aviva Assurances S.A., Abeille Assurances S.A.

 FLL Friends Life Limited

 FTSE Financial Times Stock Exchange

 The Group Aviva plc and its subsidiary companies

 IAS International Accounting Standards

 ICA Internal Capital Assessment

 ICG Individual Capital Guidance

 IFRS International accounting standards in conformity with the requirements of the Companies Act 2006

 IM Internal Model

 IMMMR The processes used to identify, measure, manage, monitor and report risks

 IPV Independent price verification

-INED independent Non-Executive Director
+INED Independent Non-Executive Director

 LACDT Loss-Absorbing Capacity of Deferred Taxes.
 This is an adjustment which can be applied to the SCR reflecting the potential compensation of unexpected losses through a simultaneous change in deferred taxes

 Latent claims General insurance claims that are often not made until many years after the period of cover provided, due to the impact of perils or causes not becoming evident for a number of years.
-Sources of latent claims include asbestos-related diseases, environmental pollution and industrial deafness.
+Sources of latent claims include asbestos related diseases, environmental pollution and industrial deafness.

 LTIP Long Term Incentive Plan

 MA Matching adjustment

 MAP Matching adjustment portfolio

 MCR Minimum Capital Requirement

-Management Services Agreement
+MSA Management Services Agreement

-IVISA

-MSA NFD Non-Executive Director
+NED Non-Executive Director

-NED Non-Executive Director Non-hedgeable SCR, which takes into account non-hedgeable risks only
+nhSCR Non-hedgeable SCR, which takes into account non-hedgeable risks only

-Non-Executive Director Non-hedgeable SCR, which takes into account non-hedgeable risks only No negative equity guarantee
+NNEG No negative equity guarantee

-Business and System of Risk Valuation for Capital Other Summar y Performance Governance Profile Solvency Purposes Management Information
+Summary Business and System of Risk Valuation for Capital Other Performance Governance Profile Solvency Purposes Management Information